JohnM-HW/hw-deploy/README.md

     ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact us at your-email@example.com.
+For any questions or suggestions, please open an issue or contact us at sre@hostelworld.com